Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Mei 2025 06.24.41 UTC
+- WIB: Sabtu, 10 Mei 2025 09.01.47 UTC
-- WITA: Sabtu, 10 Mei 2025 07.24.41 UTC
+- WITA: Sabtu, 10 Mei 2025 10.01.47 UTC
-- WIT: Sabtu, 10 Mei 2025 08.24.41 UTC
+- WIT: Sabtu, 10 Mei 2025 11.01.47 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny